OpenTimer/OpenTimer/README.md

 OpenTimer is a new static timing analysis (STA) tool to help IC designers quickly verify the circuit timing.
-It is developed completely from the ground up using C++17 to efficiently support parallel and incremental timing.
+It is developed completely from the ground up using *C++17* to efficiently support parallel and incremental timing.
 Key features are:

 + Industry standard format (.lib, .v, .spef, .sdc) support.
 + Graph- and path-based timing analysis.
 + Parallel incremental timing for fast timing closure.
-+ Award-winning tools and golden timers in TAU timing analysis contests.
++ Award-winning tools and golden timers in ACM TAU timing analysis contests.

 # Get Started with OpenTimer